 This blog requires to lay out a few basic structures to help understanding the difference between a scientific research of a specific product and the implications of such product (while disregarding the science knowledge) into an actual circumstance.

 In TCM (traditional Chinese medicine) we comb trough the history registered by many people that have documented their findings, ideas and results and within defined an early understanding of herbal powers.
-Rosemary, as example, had been documented as far back as 2000BC for its advantage in reducing leg- (muscle) pain amongst many other benefits.
+Rosemary with Arnica, as example, have been documented as far back as 2000BC for its advantage in reducing leg-pain (muscle, tendons ligaments) amongst many other benefits.
 Crepitus, recognized by a popping or cracking sound in the knee, is helped by rubbing sesame oil atop the joint area…

 Druids agreed in all corners of the world throughout history, with doctors and monks that Rosemary oil-extract from this plant in bloom – harvested ideally in late Summer – comforts foremost lower-leg pain.
 Water-steam oil extractions were first documented in 1000BC… Roman soldiers praised Rosemary oils and today you can find it advertised in a yoga store claiming similar advantages.

 Millions of people have used Rosemary remedies and scholars have past their refined wisdom down to pupils through modern generations.
 It is today applied for migraines, menstrual cramps and as concentration-remedy (the oil however is not harvested in the specific matter mentioned above).
 Books are re-written about its benefit for hair restoration.
 Neurological research claims that it cures Alzheimer; although that is still questionable… be wary of anyone using the word “cure”!
 Mediterranean chefs for centuries spiced their pasta dishes with this herb, following ancient tradition.
 Candle makers love Rosemary’s strong scent… its usage seems unlimited.